drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 But to ask team to switch to a development focus is a nontrivial request.
 Especially as they attempt to maintain the existing infrastructure and continue to on-board new services being deployed.
 But there is a more incremental and less daunting approach than leaping into a new paradigm.

 With Jupyter Notebooks we can create and run playbooks and even parametarize them.
+This is a great way codify a process

 With the ability to develop, operation teams can gather and make sense of infrastructure data, increase speed, and improve reliability.